Great Tibet Tour Logo GREAT TIBET TOUR ®

 2. Prepare the necessary personal items: sunglasses, sunscreen, sports clothes, down jacket, travel shoes, flashlight, rain gear, daily cleaning supplies, as well as anti-altitude sickness drugs, medicine for headache, diarrhea, etc.

 6. Eat right.
 In the anoxic environment on the plateau, the function of the digestive system is weakened compared with that in the plain area.
 Accordingly, in the diet, choose more digestible food, less greasy food.
 It's also not suitable to eat too full.
-Increase the proportion of carbohydrates (should occupy 60% above) and high plant protein, and increase the intake of all sorts of vitamins, in order to provide a quantity of heat quickly, therefore improve the body adaptability.
+Increase the proportion of carbohydrates (should occupy 60% above) and high plant protein, and increase the intake of all sorts of vitamins, in order to provide a quantity of heat quickly, therefore improving the body's adaptability.

 >>Read more about how to avoid altitude sickness